Do Go On - 345 - Dame Julie Andrews

 Oh, there's several acts to it.

-Its relatively small cast and low cost of production
+It's relatively small cast and low-cost to production

 makes it a continuing popular choice for amateur and student groups.